JJPR030803/NetGuard/docs/sniffer/getting-started.md

 # Getting Started with Sniffer Module

-This guide will help you get started with the Network Security Suite's packet capture capabilities.
+This guide will help you get started with NetGuard's packet capture capabilities.

 ## Prerequisites